micahgodbolt/fluid-react-starter/README.md

 2. You want to keep clear separation between your model and view
 3. You want a light state management framework to remove the boilerplate needed to store, access and modify React app state

+## Overview
-In the readme below we'll walk you through how to do the following:
+In this readme we'll walk you through the following topics:

 ### Using this repo

 - Run the app locally
 - Run the app against an FRS instance
 - Deploy the app
-- Repo structure overview

 ### Modifying the model